falcosecurity/falco/proposals/20200828-structured-exception-handling.md

    - container_writer: [container.image.repository, fd.directory]
 ```

-This rule defines two kinds of exeptions: one called proc_writer with a combination of proc.name and fd.directory, and a second called container_writer with a combination of container.image.repository and fd.directory.
+This rule defines two kinds of exceptions: one called proc_writer with a combination of proc.name and fd.directory, and a second called container_writer with a combination of container.image.repository and fd.directory.
+The specific strings "proc_writer" and "container_writer" are arbitrary strings and don't have a special meaning to the rules file parser.
+They're only used to link together the list of field names with the list of field values that exist in the exception object.

 Notice that exceptions are defined as a part of the rule.
 This is important because the author of the rule defines what construes a valid exception to the rule.
 In this case, an exception can consist of a process and file directory (actor and target), but not a process name only (too broad).